Child Care Restoration Grants

 The following items are required to complete an opt-in.

-- Opt-in for round four even if you have not received a round three check.
+- Opt-in for round five even if you have not received a round four check.

 - Complete Monthly reporting for grant checks you have received.